anebz/cloud/Accreditations/aws_solutions_associate.md

 	- Geoproximity routing: routes traffic based on the geographic location of the users+resources.
 By specifying *bias*, you can choose how much of the traffic should be routed
 	- Latency routing: serves user requests from the AWS region with lowest latency.
 Users from the same location might get sent to different regions
 	- Health checking
+		+ Active-active failover: when you want all of your resources to be available the majority of the time.
+When a resource becomes unavailable, Route 53 can detect that it's unhealthy and stop including it when responding to queries.
+		+ Active-passive failover: when you want a primary resource or group of resources to be available the majority of the time and you want a secondary resource or group of resources to be on standby in case all the primary resources become unavailable.

 Each record includes the name of the (sub)domain, a record type (A, MX..) and other info.